sabyapradhan/resources-1/service_credentials.md

 Complete the following steps to add a credential to a service that is managed by IAM:

 1. From the dashboard, select the name of the service to open the service details page.
-Then, select the Credentials tab, and click **New Credential + **.
+Then, select the Credentials tab, and click **New Credential +**.
 2. From the Add New Credential dialog, provide a **Name**.
 3. Specify the role.
 This value sets the IAM service access role.
-For more information, see: [IAM Access](/docs/iam/users_roles.html#userroles)
+For more information, see [IAM Access](/docs/iam/users_roles.html#userroles).
 4. Optionally, you can provide a Service ID by either allowing IAM to generate a unique value for you, or by providing an existing Service ID.
-For more information, see: [Creating and managing service IDs](https://console.stage1.bluemix.net/docs/iam/serviceid.html#serviceids)
+For more information, see [Creating and managing service IDs](https://console.stage1.bluemix.net/docs/iam/serviceid.html#serviceids).
 5. Optionally, you can provide more parameters as a valid JSON object that contains service-specific configuration parameters, provided either inline or in a file.

   **Note**.
 Most services do not require extra parameters, and for services that do, each service defines its own unique list of parameters.
 For a list of supported configuration parameters, see the documentation for the particular service offering.